sashakid/ios-guide/Main/15_general_questions.md

 <a name="view-layer-difference"></a>
 ## Отличие view от layer?

-On iOS, every `UIView` is backed by a Core Animation `CALayer`, so you are dealing with `CALayer`s when using a UIView, even though you may not realize it.
+On iOS, every `UIView` is backed by a Core Animation `CALayer`, so you are dealing with `CALayer`s when using a `UIView`, even though you may not realize it.
 There is a very strong relationship between the view and its layer, and the view derives most of its data from the layer object directly.
 There are also standalone layers – for example, `AVCaptureVideoPreviewLayer` and `CAShapeLayer` – that present content on the screen without being attached to a view.
 In either case, there is a layer involved.
 Still, the layers that are attached to views and the standalone layers behave slightly differently.
 Working directly with `CALayer`s doesn't give you significant performance advantages over `UIView`s.
 When you’re working with a programmatically created Layer any changes to the Layer’s properties is automatically animated.
 All you have to do is set the property and the animation happens.
 However, the Layers of layer-backed Views will not animate property changes.
 You must wrap those changes in an animation block.
 By default, almost every standard property of `CALayer` and its subclasses can be animated, either by adding a `CAAnimation` to the layer (explicit animation), or by specifying an action for the property and then modifying it (implicit animation).

 Layers

+- Faster to resolve and quicker to draw on the screen
+- There is no responder chain overhead unlike with views
 - Represent position, shape and anchor point
 - Do not receive touch events
 - Light-weight
 - Implicit animations
+- Are drawn directly on the GPU.
+It happens on a separate thread without burdening the CPU.

 Views

+- Have more complex hierarchy layouts.
+To lay them out on the screen we can use Auto Layout
 - Can receive touch events
 - Are always backed by a Layer on iOS
 - No implicit animations
+- Working with UIViews happens on the main thread, it means it is using CPU power.

 <a name="moving-subviews"></a>
 ## Как передвинуть все subviews?